Severe weather threat shifts farther south Tuesday, but still humid and stormy at times

 Unsettled weather through later this week

-TODAY: Mostly cloudy and humid with showers and a t-storm developing.
+TODAY: Mostly cloudy and humid with a few showers and a t-storm.
 High: 81

 TONIGHT: Remaining mostly cloudy and humid with showers and a t-storm, mainly early.
 Low: 66